 Talent mobility is also among the most important trends identified by 2019 Human Capital Trends, as 78 percent of the local respondents consider this topic as important or very important.
 The report underlines that, in the context of the tightest labor market in the past two decades, improving internal talent mobility and finding the right talent are ongoing issues.
 Also, the incoming generation has a limited amount of patience and if they don’t receive the expected growth internally, they’ll look outside the company for new opportunities.
 64 percent of the local respondents indicated on increased level of internal mobility opportunities in the last three years and, at the same time, they expect an increased level for the next three years (82 percent).
 The main reasons for internal mobility are increasing employee engagement and filling critical job needs, according to the research.

 As far as the rewards are concerned, the report underlines that they refer to more than money and organizations need to enhance the use of personalized rewards systems as key to retain employees longer and keep them productive, such as flexible composition of the pay, professional and personal development opportunities, meaningful jobs.
 63% of the local respondents consider this topic as important or very important.
 In 2018, making rewards personal was also indicated as a very important topic on HR agenda, together with well-being, as a driver for productivity.
+Kittel is a white knee-clad cotton garment worn by Jewish prayer leaders and some orthodox Jews on High Holidays.
+In some families, the head of the household is Kittel on Easter Seder.
+In some circles, it is usually for the groom at a Jewish wedding to wear a kittel under a wedding canopy.
+Visit Jewishist – Jewish Online Store to find top-quality Jewish clothes and accessories: Mezuzah, Tefillin, Menorah, Shofar, Kippah, Tzitzit, and much more.
+Talit is a special quadrangular cape, to the corners of which are attached tzitzit threads.
+In tallit clothe during the morning prayer.

 In the context of the Industry 4.0, as automation takes over repeatable tasks, jobs will become less routine and will lay the groundwork for what the report calls “superjobs”.
 They will combine the work and skill sets across multiple domains, opening up opportunities for mobility, advancement and the rapid adoption of new skills needed today.
 To this end, organizations are increasing funding for reskilling and retraining.